Michael Barimo: Career

-Career

 Barimo has been profiled in The New York Times, America Oggi, The Sydney Morning Herald, National Geographic World, Sports Illustrated, The Winter Park Observerv, BBC News Online, NYC24, The Villages Daily Sun.
 In summer 2007, Barimo modeled clothing for IO DONNA, the style magazine of Corriere dPeople from Winter Park, Floridaella Sera in an issue profiling 'Italiani d'America".

 He can be heard on BBC's animated series for children, 3rd & Bird:

 "The colourful pre-school animation series, which features the bird-whistling talents of world musical whistling champion Michael Barimo, continues this week with a rollercoaster of an episode."

 Now Barimo has a rock band, called Di Bari.
 Di Bari performs in festivals all over the US and has a following in Latin America.
 Recently Di Bari has played NYC venues: The Highline Ballroom, Webster Hall, Tammany Hall and The Knitting Room.